Duke University: Undergraduate rankings

 In 2016, The Washington Post ranked Duke seventh overall based on the accumulated weighted average of the rankings from U.S. News & World Report, Washington Monthly, Wall Street Journal/Times Higher Education, Times Higher Education (global), Money and Forbes.
 Duke is accredited by the Southern Association of Colleges and Schools.

-Duke is often labeled as a Southern Ivy due to its similar academic excellence and social prestige of the eight Ivy League universities and institutions.
+Duke is often labeled as an Ivy Plus and Southern Ivy institution due to its similar academic excellence and social prestige of the eight Northeast Ivy League universities and institutions.

 In 2021, Duke was ranked fifth in the Wall Street Journal/Times Higher Education College Rankings, having risen five places in the past year.
 In addition, Duke was ranked second for student outcomes, tied with Harvard, M.I.T., and Stanford.
 The rankings take into account graduation rate, teaching reputation, graduate salaries, and student debt.

 In 2020, Duke was ranked 22nd in the world by U.S. News & World Report and 20th in the world by the Times Higher Education World University Rankings.
 QS World University Rankings ranked Duke 61st in the world for its 2025 rankings.
 Center for World University Rankings (CWUR) ranked Duke 20th globally in its 2020–21 report.
 Duke was ranked 28th best globally by the Academic Ranking of World Universities (ARWU) in 2019, focusing on quality of scientific research and the number of Nobel Prizes.
 The 2010 report by the Center for Measuring University Performance puts Duke at sixth in the nation.

 Duke also ranked 34th in the world and 12th in the country on Times Higher Educations global employability ranking in 2021.

 Duke ranks fifth among national universities to have produced Rhodes, Marshall, Truman, Goldwater, and Udall Scholars.
 As of 2022, Duke graduates have received 20 Churchill Scholarships to the University of Cambridge.
 As of 2020, Duke has produced 8 Mitchell Scholars.
 Kiplingers 50 Best Values in Private Universities 2013–14 ranks Duke at fifth best overall after taking financial aid into consideration.

 In a 2016 study by Forbes, Duke ranked 11th among universities in the United States that have produced billionaires and first among universities in the South.
 Forbes magazine ranked Duke seventh in the world on its list of 'power factories' in 2012.
 Duke was ranked 17th on Thomson Reuters' list of the world's most innovative universities in 2015.
 The ranking graded universities based on patent volume and research output among other factors.
 In 2015, NPR ranked Duke first on its list of "schools that make financial sense".
 In 2016, Forbes ranked Duke sixth on its list of "Expensive Schools Worth Every Penny".